 - For the final layer, your Head, bring a wide-brimmed hat for sun and rain protection.
 At night, you’ll need a wool or synthetic fleece hat to keep you warm—it can get colder than you think at night.

 Packing Your Gear: You want your clothes to stay organized, easily accessible, and dry in your dry bag.
 The best way to do this is to separate things into plastic bags (gallon-sized Ziploc bags or plastic grocery bags) so that you can compartmentalize your gear and keep things dry.
-OA will provide the large dry bags that you will store all of your gear in
+OA will provide the large dry bags that you will store all of your gear.

 Canoeing Trip: Personal Equipment List